 New fee structure

 The probate fee structure is changing.
 Fees charged for probate (allowing legal control over a deceased’s estate) are currently fixed at £215 or £155 for executors who use a solicitor.
-However, the Government have announced that from April 2019 the charges will be linked to the value of the estate as follows:
+However, the Government have announced that in future charges will be linked to the value of the estate as follows:

 - Estates valued at less than £50,000 will be exempt;